behemot-biz/tastytales/README.md

 - [Tomato jam](https://www.dansukker.se/se/recept/tomatmarmelad)

 ### Thank You
-- A Big thank to CI's cohort facilitator Kay Welfare and to mentor Rohit Sharma for the support and help along the way
+- A Big thank you to CI's cohort facilitator Kay Welfare and to mentor Rohit Sharma for the support and help along the way
 - My friends and family for the tests, patience and support
 - The slack community and mainly the Swedish Channel.